rkhmelyuk/memory/README.md

-## Memory
-This is a simple implementation fo virtual memory on Java.
+Memory is a library that implementations a basic virtual memory on Java.
 This may be useful when need to allocate once a large amount of memory buffer and work with it.

 Library supports allocation fixed and dynamic memory blocks.
 It's also possible to work with read-only and transactional spaces,